How to Apply to the DNP Program

 • Review the application support documentation below.
 Additionally, we have tutorial videos that were made for our prelicensure BSN program.
 There are some exceptions to the DNP process but it may prove helpful to see how CAS works.

 • Check your junk mail and spam folder for the initial account confirmation to ensure that NursingCAS emails are safely going to your inbox.
+Whatever email you use for your application is the email that we use to communicate if there are issues, so check it regularly.

 • NursingCAS priority and final deadlines will vary depending the specialty track you apply for, so review in advance what your timeline will be.